snayfach/MIDAS/README.md

 In total, this IGGdb update represents 206,581 genomes fromm PATRIC, IMG, and the Human Gut MAG dataset clustered to 23,790 species at 95% identity.
 All data required to construct the new MIDAS-IGGdb database is currently cached on the CZ Biohub S3 under [s3://microbiome-bdimitrov/IGGdb](http://microbiome-bdimitrov.s3.amazonaws.com/IGGdb/README.TXT).
-See the README in that folder for mode information.